oleksabor/YetiMessaging/Readme.md

-YetiMessaging is very simple and lightweight framework that allows to publish and consume short crossprocess messages on the same machine.
+YetiMessaging is very simple and lightweight framework that allows to publish and consume short broadcast messages on the certain machine.

 Different transports can be used, UDP (no state connection and no guarantee) and file message (for fun) transports were implemented.
 Server can be parameterized to use outer message factory.
 Message has to implement custom `IMessage` interface and to be marked using `Id` attribute.